rohan843/CTFs/picoCTF_104_Transformation/README.md

 ```

 Moreover, even if this error had not come up, there would have been an out-of-bounds access when `i` will become `18`, considering that `len(flag)` is `19` (if we assume that the string in `enc` is the `flag`).

+---

+Based on all this, and the fact that this was listed under _reverse_ engineering, I'm now considering that maybe `flag` actually refers to the actual flag, and that the contents of `enc` file were generated using the python command.

+I will test out this theory by trying to apply the reverse of this command to the string in `enc`.

+---